Water and Sewer Upgrades

 As of January 1, 2017 new payment options were offered to homeowners who had their connection replacement on or after this date.
 Homeowners who had their connections replacement prior to this date are not eligible for the new payment options as their replacement amounts would already be applied to their property taxes.

-The city has moved from singular lead water pipe replacement to a neighbourhoods approach.
+The City has moved from singular lead water pipe replacement to a neighbourhoods approach.
 Combining work with water main replacement and road/sidewalk rehabilitation keeps overall costs lower.
 This proactive approach also removes the significant cost associated with emergency work.
-Through the City’s Accelerated Water and Sewer Rehabilitation Program all of the city’s 4900 lead water service pipes are on schedule to be replaced by 2027.

 - New, longer terms, will have an administration fee.
 This fee is for the purpose of cost recovery only and includes the administrative cost of applying the amount to the property taxes as a tax lien and time required to process the multi-year deferral.